macformula/racecar/docs/docs/tutorials/ssh-signing/index.md

 git remote set-url origin git@github.com:orgname/reponame.git
 ```

-To avoid this manual configuration in the future, clone repositories using thier SSH URL instead of HTTPS.
+To avoid this manual configuration in the future, clone repositories using their SSH URL instead of HTTPS.

 ![Clone with SSH](./clone-with-ssh.png)